This cells setups the environment when executed in Google Colab.

 The sensitivity Adot

 has shape (nchannel, nvertex, nwavelenghts).
-To solve the inverse problem we need a matrix that relates OD in channel space to absorption in image space.
+To solve the inverse problem we need a matrix that relates OD in channel space to concentration changes in image space.
 Hence, the sensitivity must include the extinction coefficients to translate between OD and concentrations.
-Furthermore, channels at different wavelengths must be stacked as well vertice and chromophores into new dimensions (flat_channel, flat_vertex):
+Furthermore, channels at different wavelengths and vertices at different chromophores must be stacked into new dimensions (called 'flat_channel'

 [33]: